Improving the Transferability of Adversarial Examples via Direction Tuning: Introduction

 \section{Introduction}

-Due to the linear property~\cite{Intriguing-properties} of deep neural networks (DNN)~\cite{VGG,ResNet,Inception-v3}, the deep learning model is sensitive to unseen perturbation~\cite{CW,Madry-AT,FGSM,I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM,Square,ZOO}.
-The transfer-based adversarial attacks, taking the advantage of generating adversarial examples without requiring any knowledge of the victim models, have been widely developed to promote the robustness of the training models on deep neural networks.
+Due to the linear property~\cite{Intriguing-properties} of deep neural networks (DNN)~\cite{ResNet,VGG,Inception-v3}, the deep learning model is sensitive to unseen perturbation~\cite{CW,Madry-AT,FGSM,I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM,Square,ZOO}, which seriously threatens the critical DNN-based applications such as self-driving technique and healthcare.
+The transfer-based adversarial attacks, taking advantage of generating adversarial examples without requiring any knowledge of the victim models, have been widely developed to promote the robustness of the training models on deep neural networks, thereby increasing the reliability of the DNN-based applications.

 Presently, a number of efforts on transfer-based adversarial attacks have been developed to focus on improving the transferability of generated adversarial examples to the victim models, because the greater the transferability, the higher the attack success rate on the victim model.
-The latest transfer-based attacks can be categorized as gradient-based attacks~\cite{FGSM,I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM}, input transformation methods~\cite{DI-FGSM,SI-NI-FGSM,TI-FGSM,Admix}, feature importance-aware attacks~\cite{FIA,NAA}, model-specific attacks~\cite{SGM,LinBP} and model diversification methods~\cite{LGV,MoreBayesian}.
+The latest transfer-based attacks can be categorized as gradient-based attacks~\cite{FGSM,I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM}, input transformation methods~\cite{SI-NI-FGSM,DI-FGSM,TI-FGSM,Admix}, feature importance-aware attacks~\cite{FIA,NAA}, model-specific attacks~\cite{SGM,LinBP} and model diversification methods~\cite{LGV,MoreBayesian}.
 Due to the latter four categories of attacks being developed based on gradient-based attacks, the investigation of gradient-based attacks is essential for enhancing the efficiency of transfer-based attacks.